UTSCCSCC01/finalprojects22-fit/README.md

 **For nutrition plan & tracking, a user can:**
 * Set weight loss goals, get a food intake daily routine recommendation
-* Log meals (food with nutrition facts) through a calendar interface
+* Log meals (food with nutrition facts) in a calendar interface
-* Categorize logs by breakfast, lunch, dinner and user-defined categories (snacks1, snack2, etc)
+* Categorize logs by breakfast, lunch, dinner and user-defined categories (snacks1, snack2, etc.)
 * Nutrition breakdown
 * Get warning of nutrition limits
-* See trends of nutrition intake (day, week, month)
+* See trends of nutrition intake (daily, weekly, monthly, etc.)

 **For phsical training plan & tracking, a user can:**
 * Log exercie metrics (type, time, amount, additional note) in a calendar interface